 The Personal Academic Mentoring system is also intended to support the provision of feedback and advice to students and the development of study skills to enable students to become more effective learners.

-To provide clear information to students and staff regarding the provision for Academic Mentoring in the College.
+To provide clear information to students and staff regarding the provision for Academic Mentoring in the Faculty/School.

 To ensure Academic Mentoring arrangements meet all of the University’s requirements for a Personal Academic Mentoring system.